About one in five adults in America smokes.

 Because in California there are more lower income than higher income people who smoke, an increase in the tobacco tax would have a lot more impact on lower income populations.
 The opposite of a regressive tax is called a progressive tax – one that that takes a larger percentage of income from higher income groups.
 Income tax – in which you pay a percentage of your income – is really the only true example of a progressive tax in our current tax system.

-In the June 5 primary, California voters decide on Proposition 29, which would more than double the state’s tobacco tax and raise funds for cancer research.
+On November 8, California voters decide on Proposition 56, which would more than double the state’s tobacco tax.
 Some opponents argue that a tax like this unfairly burdens and penalizes the state’s poorer populations, who proportionally smoke more.
 Richer populations, whose smoking rates are much lower, will be less affected.
 The counterargument, of course, is that those same lower-income populations are already very burdened by high rates of smoking-related illness and subsequent medical costs.
 Increasing the tax on cigarettes will effectively discourage more people – especially youth – from smoking, especially folks who, financially, are less able to afford it.
 Advocates of the tax also point to the hefty burden that smoking-related illnesses place on the state’s public health care system, a huge cost shared by all California taxpayers – smokers and non-smokers alike.